About

 Director, ResiliGroup CIC

-Ben founded ResiliGroup CIC after more than a decade working at the intersection of UK national resilience policy and household-level preparedness practice.
-His background includes service in the UK COBR Directorate, work with the UK Resilience Academy, and doctoral research into the behavioural drivers of household preparedness.
+Ben co-founded ResiliGroup CIC after more than a decade working at the intersection of UK national resilience policy and household-level preparedness practice.
+His background includes UK Central Government experience, contributions to national resilience standards and capability development, and doctoral research into the behavioural drivers of household preparedness.

 The premise of ResiliGroup is straightforward.
 The UK is good at planning at the strategic level and improving at the local-authority level.
 The household level is where the gap is widest.
 ResiliGroup exists to close it with tools that are evidence-informed, free at the point of use, and built to be used by ordinary people on ordinary days.